-This datapoint is a measure of the percentage of long-term residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
-Some argue that this is a reasonable measure of a patient's well-being.
+This is a measure of the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and using the bathroom.
+Many would argue this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Minimizing hospitalizations is important to preserving the physical well-being of nursing home residents.
+This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
+Minimizing hospitalizations is critical to preserving the physical health of patients.

 Short-term Care: Rehospitalizations

 In Brian Center Southpoint, 24.57 Percentage of Residents Rehospitalized